zowe/docs-site/docs/appendix/server-component-manifest.md

-# Server Component Manifest File Reference
+# Server component manifest file reference

 Zowe server component manifest file defines the name and purpose of the component.
 It also provides information about how this component should be installed, configured, and started.
 It can be named as `manifest.yaml`, `manifest.yml`, or `manifest.json` and should be located in the root directory of the component.
 Currently, only `YAML` or `JSON` format are supported.